The official site for the TBA-TOC: where the best of the best are crowned TBA-SA Cham

 I Need to Update My Record

-Please use the following method:
+When updating your record, please use the following method:

 Wins-Losses-Draws/KO or TKO (for example 3-2-0/1)